-On behalf of the European Repo Council ("ERC") of the International Capital Market Association ("ICMA"), the purpose of this letter is to provide feedback primarily concerning the repo oriented aspects of the European Commission's 14 June 2010 consultation paper - "Derivatives and Market Infrastructures".
+On behalf of the European Repo Council ("ERC") of the International Capital Market Association ("ICMA"), the purpose of this letter is to provide feedback primarily concerning the repo oriented aspects of the European Commission's 13 January 2011 consultation paper on Central Securities Depositories (CSDs) and the harmonisation of certain aspects of securities settlement.
+The ERC further notes that the purpose of this consultation is to gather input from all stakeholders in order to inform related legislative proposals due in June 2011.